dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/tools/block-explorers/statescan.md

       variant: secondary
 ---

-## Statescan: Open-Source Block Explorer for Substrate (Polkadot, Kusama & Parachains)
+## Statescan: Open-Source Block Explorer for Polkadot SDK (Polkadot, Kusama & Parachains)
-Statescan is a 100% open-source, multi-chain block explorer purpose-built for Substrate-based networks.
+Statescan is a 100% open-source, multi-chain block explorer purpose-built for Polkadot SDK-based networks.
 It covers core on-chain data plus pallet-specific views (Identity, Multisig, Vesting, Proxy, Assets/NFTs) and can be self-hosted by parachain teams.
 This guide explains what Statescan is, how it works, how it compares to alternatives, and how builders and analysts can get practical value from it.

 ## What is Statescan? (and why it matters)
-**Statescan** is an open-source, cost-efficient explorer dedicated to **Substrate** networks—**Polkadot, Kusama, and parachains**.
+**Statescan** is an open-source, cost-efficient explorer dedicated to **Polkadot SDK** networks—**Polkadot, Kusama, and parachains**.
 It provides standard explorer views (blocks, extrinsics, events, accounts) **plus pallet-aware analytics** across Identity, Multisig, Vesting, Proxy, and Assets/NFTs.
 The project is built and maintained by **OpenSquare** (also behind SubSquare and doTreasury) and has served the ecosystem since 2020.

 Critically, **Statescan is self-hostable** (statescan-v2), enabling parachain teams to run a chain-specific explorer with their own branding, RPC endpoints, and module coverage—without vendor lock-in.